Self-tuning inflation: The second stage. Observable inflation

 \subsection{Metrics of extra dimensions.
 Numerical simulations}

-Here we discuss possible forms of the extra{-}dimensional metric obtained by numerical solution of a system of equations \eqref{constraint_simple}, \eqref{eq_thetatheta_deformed_r}, \eqref{eq_scalar_deformed_r} and a combination \eqref{eq_tt_deformed_r}$+$\eqref{eq_phiphi_deformed_r}$+$\eqref{Ricci_n_dim_deformed_r}$\dfrac{f_R}{2\bigl(\n-1 \bigr)}$:
+Here we discuss possible forms of the extra{-}dimensional metric obtained by numerical solution of a system of equations \eqref{constraint_simple}, \eqref{eq_thetatheta_deformed_r}, \eqref{eq_scalar_deformed_r} and a combination \eqref{eq_tt_deformed_r}$+$\eqref{eq_phiphi_deformed_r}$+$\eqref{Ricci_n_dim_deformed_r}$\cdot f_R / 2\bigl(\n-1 \bigr)$:

 resolved with respect to $H$ and unknown functions $r(u)$, $\varphi(u)$ and $R(u)$.
-As for boundary conditions, we suppose that $u_0 = 0$ is the regular center and
+As for boundary conditions, we suppose that $u_{\text{min}} = 0$ is the regular center and

-Conditions \eqref{prime} lead from equations \eqref{eq_tt_deformed_r}, \eqref{eq_scalar_deformed_r} in the limit $u \rightarrow u_0 = 0$, provided $f_{RR}(R_0)\neq 0$.
-The unknown Hubble parameter $H$ can be obtained from \eqref{constraint_simple} applied at the point $u_0=0$ for the particular values of $R_0$ and $\varphi_0$.
+Conditions \eqref{prime} lead from equations \eqref{eq_tt_deformed_r}, \eqref{eq_scalar_deformed_r} in the limit $u \rightarrow u_{\text{min}} = 0$, provided $f_{RR}(R_0)\neq 0$.
+The unknown Hubble parameter $H$ can be obtained from \eqref{constraint_simple} applied at the point $u_{\text{min}}=0$ for the particular values of $R_0$ and $\varphi_0$.

-Some examples of numerical solutions for $\n=3,4,5,6$ and potential $V(\varphi)=\dfrac{1}{2}m^2 \varphi^2$ are represented in Figures \ref{Rv_rsin1}{--}\ref{Rv_rsin4}.
+Some examples of numerical solutions for $\n=3,4,5,6$ and potential $V(\varphi)=\frac{1}{2}m^2 \varphi^2$ are represented in Figures \ref{Rv_rsin1}{--}\ref{Rv_rsin4}, all parameters and boundary conditions are given in units of $m_\D = 1$.
 The properties of inhomogeneous extra space vary significantly depending on the parameter values.
-One can see that the Ricci scalar may change its sign, as can be seen from Figures \ref{Rv_rsin1}(b) and \ref{Rv_rsin1}(c).
-We do not dwell on the discussion of the solutions found since, for the purposes pursued in this paper, we use solutions of the form in Figure \ref{Rv_rsin4}.
+One can see that the Ricci scalar may change its sign, as can be seen from Figures \ref{Rv_rsin1}(b), \ref{Rv_rsin1}(c).
+We do not dwell on the discussion of the solutions found since, for the purposes pursued in this paper, we use solutions of the form in Figure~\ref{Rv_rsin4}.
 These solutions have to be averaged over distances $\sim\e^{-\beta_\cc}$, as discussed in the Appendix.